Cytosplore/viewer/_posts/2018-06-07-differential-expression-viewer.md

 -   Manual drawing of cell selections in the Map Viewer (Left-click and drag).

--   Clicking on a colored ring segment in the hierarchy viewer selects the cells in that cluster / preset.
+-   Clicking on a colored ring segment in the Hierarchy Viewer selects the cells in that cluster / preset.

--   Using the metadata legend in the map viewer: clicking on a metadata item in the legend selects the corresponding cells.
+-   Using the metadata legend in the Map Viewer: clicking on a metadata item in the legend selects the corresponding cells.

 Selections can be emptied by left-clicking in an empty space in the map